mayasharma2110/Treat-Yourself/README.md

 ### Structure

 All pages of the website will have a consistent navigation bar.
 The home, login and register links will be available to users who aren't yet registered and/or logged into the site.
 All users regardless or registration or login status will be able to view all products, view product detail pages, add products to their shopping basket, view the basket  and make a purchase.
 Logged in users and admin (superusers) will be able to view their profile and also logout.
-Admin (superusers) will be able to edit and delete products.
+Admin (superusers) will be able to edit and delete products, they will also be able to add new prodicts to the store.
 Below the navbar there will also be a header with links to view all products (by price, rating or category) or one of the 4 main categories of products (chocolate, hot chocolate, tea and coffee), under these 4 main categories there will be subgategories as follows: Chocolate (white, milk, dark and all), hot chocolate (classic, nutty, other, all), tea (black, white, other, all) and coffee (dark roast, light roast, medium roast, all).
 This header will also be displayed on all pages of the site.
+Finally there will be a banner showing the free delivery threshold to encourage users to order more products and a banner showing users that they can subscribe and save money.

 The website will use Materializecss grids to make the layout responsive to different devices and screen sizes.